MazinCE/Veecom/README.md

-	The original RISC-V Computer was intended to be a practical approach for understanding computer organization and architecture with the help of RISC-V ISA, however the design was overly complicated and hard to understand in fact understanding how the CPU works will require hours of reverse engineering work, worse yet, the main memory moudule was unnecessarily large being 128MB in size divide as 8(eight) 16MB sized banks and worst of all, no design documentation.
+	The original RISC-V Computer was intended to be a practical approach for understanding computer organization and architecture with the help of RISC-V ISA, however the design was overly complicated and hard to understand in fact understanding how the CPU works will require hours of reverse engineering work, worse yet, the main memory module was unnecessarily large being 128MB in size divide as 8(eight) 16MB sized banks and worst of all, no design documentation.

-	I have made several attempts to simplify the orignal design but all ended up failing, mainly due to the way the original CPU was designed and implemented "RTL style" so a complete redesign was the only way to go.
+	I have made several attempts to simplify the original design but all ended up failing, mainly due to the way the original CPU was designed and implemented "RTL style" so a complete redesign was the only way to go.

 ## CPU <a name="cpu"></a>